 But one thing became transparent as I locked eyes with this bird, this ain’t no docile species!
 This is not the kind I can stickfeed with a birdseed-encrusted chunk of honey, or a slice of wonderbread.
 No, no, this bird looked like it just ate a whole meadow-patch of grasshoppers, or maybe two field mice on their way to the market, or the equivalent of its own weight in small birds!

 I’ve never seen a bird like this up close, I felt the urge to hold it to make it stay longer.
-Its gaze was calm, and its countenance beautiful!
+Its gaze was calm and beautiful!
 I couldn’t help looking at its belly and it sure looked yummy — all dressed and ready for a feast!
-I felt that God has sent me a wonderful Christmas present, and I wished that everyday I received that present — and THEN! — as simply as the bird touched down outside my window, a thought enters my mind —
+I felt that the gods have sent me a wonderful Christmas present — and THEN! — as simply as the bird touched down outside my window, a thought enters my mind —

 I mean, wouldn’t it be nice if once or twice a year, we got our messages this way?
 If instead of instant text or email or phone call, we can handwrite letters to friends in homemade inks, attach it to our carrier birds, let the words mature as the seasons turn, and then receive a reply in six-months-time???